eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 receiver of a message must be able to verify the identity of the sender, and vice versa.
 In other words, mutual authentication is needed.
-This authentication can be performed because valid entities in the EUDI Wallet ecosystem are put on a Trusted List by Member States.
-By verifying the signature over a message and verifying the associated public key certificates with a trust anchor included in a Trusted List, the receiver of a message can be sure about the identity of the message's sender.
+This authentication can be performed because valid entities in the EUDI Wallet ecosystem are put on a Trusted List or List of Trusted Entities (loTE) by Member States.
+By verifying the signature over a message and verifying the associated public key certificates with a trust anchor included in a Trusted List or LoTE, the receiver of a message can be sure about the identity of the message's sender.
 - Messages between entities could be intercepted, meaning that they could be read by an attacker.
 To mitigate this risk, messages must be encrypted to ensure